-Further integration of China’s lighting industry has led to the formation of five major production bases in Guangdong, Zhejiang, Jiangsu, Fujian and Shanghai.
-The number of lighting enterprises in these four provinces and one municipality account for over 80% of the total number of enterprises in the industry.
+The integration of China’s lighting industry has led to the formation of five major production bases in Guangdong, Zhejiang, Jiangsu, Fujian and Shanghai.
+Together, the number of lighting enterprises in these four provinces and one municipality accounts for over 80% of the industry total.
 In terms of product type, each of the five production bases has its own characteristics:

-- Guangdong mainly produces interior lighting fixtures, with Guzhen in Zhongshan and Dongguan being the leaders in decorative luminaires.
-There are about 8,960 lighting companies in Guzhen, most of which are mainland enterprises, with total output of the local lighting industry reaching RMB19.03 billion in 2016, making the town the largest specialised production base and wholesale market for decorative lighting on the mainland.
+Guangdong mainly produces interior lighting fixtures, with the cities of Guzhen in Zhongshan and Dongguan being the leaders in decorative luminaires.
+There are about 7,739 lighting companies in Guzhen, most of which are mainland enterprises.
+Their total output amounted to RMB24 billion in 2018, making the town the largest specialised production base and wholesale market for decorative lighting on the mainland.
 In Dongguan, where Hong Kong and Taiwan-invested enterprises dominate, products are mainly supplied to the international market, but in recent years greater efforts have been devoted to developing the domestic market.
-Other cities in Guangdong, such as Foshan and Huizhou, also account for a considerable share in the domestic market.
+Other cities in Guangdong, such as Foshan and Huizhou, also account for a considerable share of the domestic market.

-In Fujian, lighting fixture production mainly concentrates in Xiamen, where CFLs are the major products.
-The total output value of Xiamen’s opto-electronics industry reached RMB149.8 billion in 2017, accounting for 50% of the province’s total opto-electronics output value.
-Of this, the output value directly contributed by LEDs reached RMB40.6 billion, accounting for 27.1% of the industry’s total output value.
-By 2018, the total output value is projected to exceed RMB250 billion.
+In Fujian, lighting fixture production is mainly concentrated in Xiamen, where CFLs are the major products.
+The total output value of Xiamen’s opto-electronics industry reached RMB167.6 billion in 2018, accounting for half of the province’s total opto-electronics output value.
+Of this, the output value directly contributed by LEDs was RMB39.73 billion, comprising 23.7% of the industry’s total output value.

-Development in the direction of medical, aviation and electronic lighting is a growing trend for traditional lighting companies looking to upgrade and transform their business.
-International brands such as General Electric, Siemens and Philips have been downsizing their traditional lighting business and focusing on the more lucrative business of health applications in recent years.
-For example, they are increasing their R&D investment in medical devices, automotive lighting and industrial applications.
+The development of medical, aviation and electronic lighting is a growing trend for traditional lighting companies looking to upgrade and transform their business.
+In recent years, international brands such as General Electric, Siemens and Osram have been downsizing their traditional lighting business and focusing on the more lucrative business of health applications.
+They have been increasing their R&D investment in medical devices, automotive lighting, industrial applications and plant lighting.

 III.
 Sales Channels

 Many manufacturers and distributors showcase their products to consumers at specialised lighting marts all under one roof.
-Since selling products at these specialised marts is more direct than counter sales, the interaction between buyer and seller is stronger, prices are relatively low, and choices are extensive.
-Such lighting marts are highly popular with consumers and have been developing in leaps and bounds in recent years.
-In Zhejiang, Hangzhou, Beijing, Taiyuan, Shanghai, Chengdu, Zhengzhou, Wuhan, Tianjin, Qingdao, Chongqing, Shenyang and Shijiazhuang, lighting marts of various sizes have emerged.
+Since selling products at these specialised marts is more direct than through counter sales, the interaction between buyer and seller is stronger, prices are relatively low, and choices are extensive.
+Lighting marts are highly popular with consumers and have been developing rapidly in recent years.
+Lighting marts of various sizes have emerged in Zhejiang, Hangzhou, Beijing, Taiyuan, Shanghai, Chengdu, Zhengzhou, Wuhan, Tianjin, Qingdao, Chongqing, Shenyang and Shijiazhuang.

-Hardware stores, which are in effect building materials stores selling a great variety of building materials and related products, are one of the important sales channels for lighting fixtures.
-As hardware stores are widely distributed, some small and medium-sized enterprises, despite the fact that they cannot compete with international and domestic branded enterprises in terms of strength, can still make a breakthrough by concentrating resources on hardware stores in regional markets and building regional brands.
+Hardware stores, which are in effect building materials stores selling a great variety of building materials and related products, are one of the most important sales channels for lighting fixtures.
+Hardware stores are widely distributed across the country, which means that some small and medium-sized companies that struggle to compete against international and mainland branded enterprises can still succeed by concentrating their resources on hardware stores in regional markets and building regional brands.

-A number of mainland lighting enterprises with considerable strength increasingly appreciate the importance of brand awareness.
+Some big mainland lighting enterprises are increasingly appreciating the importance of brand awareness.
 They have established specialised brand stores in various regions, unifying their store image, strictly controlling prices, and forming supply and sales networks.
-Examples include lighting giants Huayi, Opple, NVC and Midea.
-Meanwhile, lighting chain stores have emerged, such as Yidengdashi.
+Examples include Huayi, Opple, NVC and Midea.
+At the same time, some lighting chain stores have emerged, such as Yidengdashi.

-More lighting enterprises have adopted e-commerce models as a new sales channel in recent years.
-Many are relying on e-commerce platforms like Tmall and JD.com to seek new opportunities.
-This not only allows them to market and promote products and facilitates consumers browsing and choosing what they like, but can also increase sales and reduce inventory pressure within a short time.
-Traditional enterprises, as they usually operate a number of physical stores, can readily provide consumers with an offline experience and thus have an edge over pure online traders in establishing an O2O business.
-First-movers in the O2O market include Hugewin and Opple, while NVC’s O2O e-commerce platform and SFT’s e-lighting website have also joined the fray.
-This sales channel is set to be more widely adopted by lighting products vendors.
+A growing number of lighting businesses have adopted e-commerce models as a new sales channel in recent years.
+Many rely on e-commerce platforms like Tmall and JD.com.
+This allows them to market and promote products and makes it easier for their customers to browse and choose what they want.
+It can also help these businesses increase sales and reduce inventory pressure rapidly.
+Traditional enterprises usually operate a number of physical stores as well, which means they can provide their customers with an offline experience, giving them an edge over pure online traders when establishing an O2O business.

-Listed below are some of the lighting exhibitions in China in 2018 and 2019:
+Some of the lighting exhibitions being held in China in 2019 and 2020 are listed below:

 IV.
 Import and Trade Regulations

-In order to further open the economy and satisfy consumer demand, the State Council reduced the most-favoured nation tariff rates on 1,449 imported daily consumer goods from 1 July 2018.
-The tariff cuts cover products such as lighting fixtures, apparel, headgear, footwear and cosmetics.
+The State Council reduced the most-favoured-nation (MFN) tariff rates on 1,449 imported daily consumer goods from 1 July 2018.
+The tariff cuts cover products such as lighting fixtures, garment, headgear, footwear and cosmetics.

 |94051000||Chandeliers and other electric ceiling or wall lighting fittings, excluding those of a kind used for lighting public open spaces or thoroughfares||5|